jaysoo/jaysoo.ca/_posts/2015-09-26-typed-react-and-redux.markdown

 <div class="alert alert-info">
   <strong>Note:</strong> I chose to not use a class for <code>Initializing</code>, but used an interface instead.
 The
-  downside of this approach is that you cannot use <code>state instanceof Initializing</code> in the type guard since interfaces are not available for reflection during run time.
+  downside of this approach is that you cannot use <code>state instanceof Initializing</code> in the type guard since interfaces are not available for reflection during runtime.
 It's up to you how you want to implement your own types.
 </div>

 #### Rendering the initializing state